 While talking in a real-world scenario, the piece of information related to metrics like sales or downloads is considered as facts while dimensions can be broader aspects or events linked to those facts such as employees, campaigns, customers, etc. In this case, The facts have foreign key relationships with dimensions in data modeling.

-Features of Dimensional Modelling in Data Warehouse.
+Features of Dimensional Modelling in Data Warehouse

 Dimensional Modelling offers unique aspects of data analysis and varied features which are as follows:

-1. Improves Understandability of Data: The Dimensional Modelling offers an easy way to design data schemas and databases that helps in better interpretation of data stored in the data warehouse.
+1. Improves Understandability of Data: Dimensional Modelling offers an easy way to design data schemas and databases that help in better interpretation of data stored in the data warehouse.
 The relationship between facts and dimensions can also be easily identified and established which helps in simplified and effective analysis of data.

-2. Data Quality: To ensure data quality, the facts and dimensions are linked with a foreign key ensuring referential integrity.
+2. Data Quality: To ensure data quality, the facts, and dimensions are linked with a foreign key ensuring referential integrity.
 It eliminates data redundancy and ensures data quality before loading into the database.

 3. Optimise Data Performance: The dimensional modeling ensures better data organization enabling faster performance in terms of data retrieval.
 It organizes data in a manner that utilizes less storage and enables faster retrieval of data from a large database.